davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 money to exchange for it, which is to say effectively no _demand_ for it.
 With little or no demand for it, it would be valueless.

+### Conclusion

-A valueless coin is a coin that miners won't mine.
+A coin that miners cannot redeem for fiat -- to pay their electricity bills, to pay their staff -- is a coin that miners won't mine, or won't mine for long.
 And a network without miners is neither secure nor functional.
 In this way, then, a bank run coupled with a liquidity crunch could not only drive down the price but actually _kill_ the Bitcoin network permanently.

-### Conclusion

 Whether this scenario will play out, or play out in exactly this way, is anyone's best guess.
 I am simply worried that